sagemath/sagewiki_to_gh-2022-10-10/SageServer.md

 == Install the server ==

-I started with a fresh copy of Ubuntu 9.10, with a working Sage compiled from source (which means I had to install some extra packages so that Sage compiles and runs; see the Sage README).
+I started with a fresh copy of Ubuntu 10.04, with a working Sage compiled from source (which means I had to install some extra packages so that Sage compiles and runs; see the Sage README.
+In particular, I needed to install ).

   0) I install libssl-dev so that Sage can load https urls
 {{{
 sudo apt-get install libssl-dev
+}}}

+Also, I had to install the following so that Sage would build (see the README.txt file that comes with Sage):

+{{{
+sudo apt-get install build-essential sudo apt-get install gfortran
+}}}

+I installed this to help me manage the server better:

+{{{
+sudo apt-get install unattended-upgrades
 }}}

   1) Install apache2 and enable the proxy modules
 {{{